 - Add hot mixture to the dry ingredients.
 Using a wooden spoon and some muscle stir all ingredients together.

-- Place candy on silicone mat or wax paper.
+- Place candy on silicone mat or parchment paper.
 Allow mixture to cool enough to be handled.

 - Divide into 3 equal parts and add orange and yellow food colorings.
 Using your hands, mix the food coloring into the candy mixture.